 Microsoft Teams is a coveted product in the online interaction space these days.
 People have been increasingly using it for both, personal and professional purposes.
 With this heightened usage comes the responsibility to keep their product intact.
 There have, however, been several incidents of people reporting an error while trying to log into Microsoft Teams via the desktop application.

-Coded as Error CAA2000B, there can be several factors that could lead to this error.
 Today, we will be discussing how to fix this error faced while logging into Microsoft Teams and what all might have caused it in the first place.

 It is recommended for users to try and log into Microsoft Teams via the website to make sure that the error is caused by the desktop application.